hongbo-miao/excel-docs/add-ins.md

 # Quick Start

-An add-in built by Office.js has two parts: the web app and a manifest file.
+An add-in built by Office.js has two parts: the **web app** and the **manifest file**.
 The manifest file tells Office where should find the app.

 Let's see a simple app which changes the color of the range in Excel.